‘Play ball’ never sounded better: Baseball is back

 In Juneau, the Midnight Suns will bring an A team to Anchorage for the first time in more than 10 years.

-In Fairbanks, the 49ers and North Pile Wild have combined to field a record six teams.
+In Fairbanks, the 49ers and North Pole Wild have combined to field a record six teams.
 Five years ago, there were just two teams in the Golden Heart City.

 “The players are all very excited,” said Wild coach Raymond Pulsifer.
 “The entire community sees baseball returning as a hopeful sign that we all are making it through this crisis.”